ga-wdi-lessons/sinatra-rest/views.md

 <% end %>
 ```

-> As we delve deeper into back end development.
+> As we delve deeper into backend development.
 The neccessity to iterate
-through data sets like in the above code snippet becomes extremely important.
+through data sets — like in the above code snippet — becomes extremely important.
-Instead of names, we might loop through nfl players.
-And instead of `name` it
+Instead of names, we might loop through NFL players.
+Instead of `name`, it
 might look like `player.name`.
 Depending on the object representing players, it
 might have multiple different properties like `total_yards`, our
 `touchdowns_this_season`

 ## Assets & Sinatra Layouts

-Any files in the `public` folder will be served as static assets
+Any files in the `public` folder will be served as static assets.

-For example, you would create a file `public/css/styles.css`

-and link to it with
+For example, you would create a file `public/css/styles.css` and link to it with

 ```html
 <link rel="stylesheet" type="text/css" href="/css/styles.css">